Murder of Kamarie Holland: Death warrant of Williams

+Execution of Williams

+On August 13, 2026, 42-year-old Jeremy Williams was put to death by lethal injection at 6:16 pm at Holman Correctional Facility.
+When asked whether he had a final statement, Williams stated, "I want to thank God for forgiving me for my sins so I can meet him in peace.
+Good night."
+For his final meal, Williams requested a cheese pizza.
+Williams is the first condemned person put to death in Alabama in 2026, as well as the first person in the United States to be executed for a murder occurring in the 2020s.

+On the same day, Oklahoma executed Carlos Cuesta-Rodriguez for the shooting death of his common-law wife, Olimpia Fisher, and Tennessee executed Anthony Darrell Dugard Hines for the rape and stabbing murder of motel maid Catherine Jean Jenkins.
+Along with Williams's execution, this constitutes the first triple execution in the United States in 16 years.
+The last triple execution in the United States occurred on January 7, 2010, when Vernon Lamont Smith, Kenneth Mosley, and Gerald James Bordelon were executed in Ohio, Texas, and Louisiana respectively.

 Response and aftermath

-The funeral of Holland was carried out on December 22, 2021.
-More than 200 family and friends arrived at the memorial service, and both Russell County Sheriff Heath Taylor and Russell County Chief Assistant District Attorney Rick Chancey also arrived to pay respects to Holland.
-Holland's great uncle described the tragedy in his own words, "Evil has entered our community.
+Holland's funeral occurred on December 22, 2021.
+More than 200 family and friends attended the memorial service, and both Russell County Sheriff Heath Taylor and Russell County Chief Assistant District Attorney Rick Chancey also arrived to pay respects to Holland.
+Holland's great uncle described the tragedy in his own words: "Evil has entered our community.
 Evil has affected our family."

-In April 2022, Holland's father stated that he was still processing what had befallen on his daughter, and he felt that both Siple and Williams did not deserve to live for what they did to Holland.
-He also stated that Siple had failed to protect her daughter and breached the trust of all who trusted her with her maternal duties.
+In April 2022, Holland's father stated that he was still processing what had befallen his daughter and that he felt that both Siple and Williams did not deserve to live for what they had done to Holland.
+He also stated that Siple had failed to protect her daughter and had breached the trust of all who had entrusted her with maternal duties.

 On November 23, 2024, the date of Holland's eighth birthday, Holland's father held a party in remembrance of his daughter and celebrated her birthday.
-He also stated in another interview a month later about his loss, saying that losing Holland was like losing a piece of his heart.
+He stated in an interview a month later about his loss that losing Holland was like losing a piece of his heart.